oneapi-src/oneDNN/rfcs/20211025-augru/README.md

         ///     vector.
         /// @param diff_src_iter_desc Memory descriptor for the diff of input
         ///     recurrent hidden state vector.
+        /// @param diff_attention_desc Memory descriptor for the diff of
+        ///     attention vector.
         /// @param diff_weights_layer_desc Memory descriptor for the diff of
         ///     weights applied to the layer input.
         /// @param diff_weights_iter_desc Memory descriptor for the diff of